 This site has been created in order to share information and photography of field Herpetologist Matt Wilson as well as trip reports, photography and conservation of reptiles and amphibians.
-I have been conducting field trips since I was 15 years old and now at 28 I have gained invaluable experience thanks to over 50 excursions on the European continent and other parts of the world such as Latin America, North Africa and South-East Asia.
+I have been conducting field trips since I was 15 years old and now at 31 I have gained invaluable experience thanks to over 50 excursions on the European continent and other parts of the world such as Latin America, North Africa and South-East Asia.
 The areas that I mostly visit are Greece and Spain, as I have a love for the Mediterranean herpetofauna.
 In particular I have been visiting Greek islands since I was very young and I find the diversity and ecological adaptations of species here very interesting.

 Recently, I decided that it was time for the website to evolve from The European Amphibian & Reptile Blog to Amphibian & Reptile Travels.
 This is because I have now started travelling further a field to explore different aspects of my interest in herpetology and therefore the site would need a wider coverage of visits to other places outside of Europe.

 Although not formally qualified in the field of biology, I work in collaboration with a number of amphibian and reptile foundations and groups and assist in field work of native British species.
 In addition I have had a number of successful collaborations with associations abroad in conserving amphibians and reptiles.
 I also benefitted from working for the University of Manchester, the Manchester Museum for several years as an assistant to the Curator of Herpetology as well as further work with the Durrell School of Corfu.
 I did my undergraduate degree in BA (Hons) French, Spanish & European Culture at Manchester Metropolitan University and then my postgraduate in secondary education at the same university.
-I currently work as a secondary school teacher of Modern Foreign Languages (MFL) on the island of Phuket in Thailand.
+I currently work as a primary and secondary school teacher of Modern Foreign Languages (MFL) on the island of Phuket in Thailand.